This page shows our printed promotional booklets, leaflets and other items. Most are available in electronic form, with

-They can also be made available to other people and for other uses at the BGA’s discretion.
+They can also be made available to other people and for other uses at our discretion.
 In this case we may request a payment to cover our costs.
 If in doubt, ask our Secretary or President.
-Remember that the aim of the BGA is “to promote interest in and the playing of the game of Go”.
+We will look favourably on requests that help achieve our aims: “to promote interest in and the playing of the game of Go”.

-You may also wish to look at some posters made by others and material produced by the EGCC.
+You may also wish to look at some posters made by others and material produced by the European Go Cultural Center.